Laxatives and Weight Loss: Why New TikTok Trend Is Cause for Concern

 This "budget Ozempic" trend is already contributing to the mass misuse of laxative pills.
 We must address this by shedding light on the importance of early recognition and treatment of eating disorders.

-If you or someone you know has concerns about eating behaviors, consider taking our "Do I Have an Eating Disorder?" quiz to gain insight, and connect with others who understand in our free community support groups.
+If you or someone you know has concerns about eating behaviors, consider taking our eating disorder quiz to gain insight, and connect with others who understand in our free community support groups.

 To learn more about treatment options available, call 877-825-8584 to speak with an experienced mental health professional today or fill out this brief form to set up a free eating disorder screening.